yiisoft/yii2-gii/docs/guide/installation.md

 ### Basic application

-In basic application template configuration structure is a bit different so Gii should be configured in `config/web.php`:
+In basic project template configuration structure is a bit different so Gii should be configured in `config/web.php`:

 ```php